10 Expert Tips on How to Choose Color Schemes for Your Infographics

 Let’s be honest: None of us, not even those of us who are designers, were born with an innate sense of color.

-In fact, when we were children, we most likely experimented with colors and didn’t even apply them in a way that reflected what we saw in real life.
+In fact, when we were children, we most likely experimented with colours and didn’t even apply them in a way that reflected what we saw in real life.
 In our imaginary world, a green sun, a pink giraffe or a yellow tree made perfect sense.

 When we venture into the world of do-it-yourself infographic design, this same learning process takes place.
 At first, so many colors and options may lead us to spend hours at a time trying to find just the right combination–or simply lead us to consider hiring someone else to do it for us.